-From Greyhound buses and snowmobiles to SPAM and Red Wing pottery, Minnesota boasts a boatful of great inventions and beloved products that have been woven into American life for generations.
+From Greyhound buses and snowmobiles to SPAM and Red Wing Pottery, Minnesota boasts a boatful of great inventions and beloved products that have been woven into American life for generations.
 Get the inside story on everyone from Betty Crocker to the Jolly Green Giant by visiting museums and factory tours devoted to the North Star state’s best-known creations.

-Red Wing Pottery Museum, Red Wing
+Red Wing Stoneware & Pottery

-The gigantic size 638 ½ boot at the Red Wing Shoes shop downtown may be pure novelty, but upstairs in the company’s free museum you can learn how the company’s founders started to make serious footwear specialized for America’s loggers, miners and farmers in 1905.
+The gigantic size 638 ½ boot at the Red Wing Shoes downtown shop may be pure novelty, but upstairs in the company’s free museum you can learn how the company’s founders started to make serious footwear specialized for America’s loggers, miners and farmers in 1905.
 The business expanded to provide footwear for all trades and the military over the years, with 500 designs created for comfort, safety and durability.
 Kids can dress up like tradesmen and pretend to walk along skyscraper beams.
 Check out the basement for deals, and ask about the availability of summertime factory tours.

 Duluth Pack, Duluth